numlck/MouseSync.com/README.md

 # ReyonMouseFix
-A mousefix that greatly improves aim by quantization (for lack of a better word)
+A mousefix that greatly improves aim by quantization (for lack of a better word) Uses one of the same libraries as Povohat/Kovaaks Mouse Accell | Interaccell

+There is a major bug in the Kovaaks Mouse Accell program namely that they use `floor()` to round the numbers.
+This works fine for positive decimals but when its negative it finds the greatest number which i.e `-2.326` becomes `-2.0` because `-2.0 > -2.326` but on the positive side it turns `2.326` into `3.0`, and you can test it yourself, your left movement is slower then your right movement.

+**This driver doesnt suffer from that.**

 # Experience
 **Make a pull request if you want to feature your highlight or video in here.**